-- What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
+• What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
 (See Section 6.2 for more information about how Medicare calculates your out-of-pocket costs.)
+This includes:

-This includes: - The \$200 you paid when you were in the Deductible Stage. - The total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
-(If you were enrolled in a different Part D plan at any time during 2024, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)
+The \$200 you paid when you were in the Deductible Stage.

+- The total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
+(If you were enrolled in a different Part D plan at any time during 2025, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)

 The Part D Explanation of Benefits (Part D EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$5,030 limit in a year.
+Not all members will reach the \$2,000 out-of-pocket limit in a year.

-We will let you know if you reach this \$5,030 amount.
-If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.
+Not all members will reach the \$2,000 out-of-pocket limit in a year.
+If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Catastrophic Stage.